DanielParra159/EngineAndGame/README.md

 - Developed with SDL and OpenGL 3.
 - Ability to render models by passing the vertices or file name.
 - Changes in texture and color of the material.
+- Render sprites and animated sprited with state machine.

 # Audio:
 - Developed with FMOD.